 Another attraction is the Philippine Eagle Center, home to the famous Monkey Eagle.
-In terms of length and airfoil, the majestic animal is the largest eagle in the world.
+In terms of length and wingspan, the majestic animal is the largest eagle in the world.
 The amazing endangered hawks are being treated at the center with other animals.

 Artificial landscape

-No matter if you are in the Davao section, you won’t tire of many things to do and see.
+No matter if you are in the Davao section, you won’t tire of the many things to do and see.

 Davao, Philippines

 Dahican Beach is not just a place to swim in Davao Oriental.
 But you can free up your inner adventurer and learn to surf and skimboard while you are there.
-If this idea not big enough, head on to Aliwagwag Falls in Cateel, where you can enjoy a zip lining.
+If this idea is not big enough, head on to Aliwagwag Falls in Cateel, where you can enjoy zip lining.

 How to Get to Davao?